ifauzeee/LibraryManagementSystem/README.md

 In IntelliJ: File > Project Structure... > Libraries > + > Java > select all JARs in lib/ > OK.

-Invalidate Caches:

-File > Invalidate Caches / Restart... > Invalidate and Restart.

 Rebuild Project:

-Build > Rebuild Project.
+Go to Build > Rebuild Project.
+If IntelliJ shows errors, select File > Invalidate Caches / Restart... > Invalidate and Restart.

-3. Running the Application
+3. Launch the Application

 Ensure MySQL is running in XAMPP.
-In IntelliJ, go to src/com/library/Main.java.
+In IntelliJ, navigate to src/com/library/Main.java.
-Right-click > Run 'Main.main()'.
+Right-click and select Run 'Main.main()'.
+Note: If the application fails to connect to the database, verify MySQL is running and the database library_db exists.

-The login window will appear.
+The login window will appear upon successful launch.

 🔐 Default Credentials
-After database reset, these accounts are auto-created:
+After resetting the database, these accounts are auto-created: